Daily readings

 Tuesday, October 28, 2025

 Simon and Jude.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSimon and Jude